tahasarfraz783/Medical-OCR-Data-Extraction--Python/README.md

 # Medical OCR Data Extraction -- Python

-I have worked on this project as part of the [CodeBasics Power BI 2.0 Course](https://codebasics.io/courses/python-for-beginner-and-intermediate-learners)
+I have worked on this project as part of the [CodeBasics Python Course](https://codebasics.io/courses/python-for-beginner-and-intermediate-learners)

 ## Problem Statement